Tutuca Tutorial

 Async Requests

-The init(ctx) handler in the logic section is called when the application starts.
+The init(ctx) handler in the receive section is called when the application starts.
 It calls ctx.request("loadData", []) to trigger the async function registered in getRequestHandlers().
 When the fetch completes, tutuca calls response.loadData(res, err) with the result.

 The component manages a loading state with @show=".isLoading" and @hide=".isLoading".
 The "Load Another Way" button demonstrates ctx.request() with custom callback names via onOkName and onErrorName options, routing the response to different handlers.